-2017 has begun and you have come out of the starting blocks – so how does the start of your year look?
+The year has started and you have come out of the starting blocks – so how does the start of your year look?
 Would you like to take some actions now that will change the performance of your company even more positively?
 It starts right now, in the first month of the first quarter!

-I have two actions you can take now to build momentum in your business within the next 30 days, and give you the best chance for an awesome 2017 performance!
+I have two actions you can take now to build momentum in your business within the next 30 days, and give you the best chance for an awesome performance this year!

 Action #1.
 Focus on Q1 Sales Performance